andreas-04/MakeItAwesome/Assets/Tests/howtoTest.md

 2. Right Click > Create > Testing > C# Test Script

 ## Creating Boundary Tests
 > Boundary tests are designed to test the strength of your code at its weakest points.
-They typically take the form of mocking some input to an scene the testing within the range of that scene, at its boundary and just past it.
+They typically takes the form of mocking some input to an scene, then testing within the range of that scene, at its boundary and just past it.
 The test should pass if the boundary is not passed and fail it it is passed.
 > Since any testing has many different ways to create the test and they are all relative to the code, I will provide examples and an outline to get you started.

 ### Examples